Zimbabwe nurses seek better conditions abroad but fear for patients at home

 Health workers outside the country say they still check on their patients in Zimbabwe as its health sector continues to deteriorate.

-Harare, Zimbabwe – In December 2021, Setfree Mafukidze, his wife and four children moved to Somerset in Northern Ireland, joining a long list of health workers who have fled Zimbabwe to escape economic and political turmoil.
+Harare, Zimbabwe – In December 2021, Setfree Mafukidze, his wife and four children moved to Somerset in the United Kingdom, joining a long list of health workers who have fled Zimbabwe to escape economic and political turmoil.

 For four years, he had worked as the head nurse at the only clinic in Chivu, a town about 140km (90 miles) south of Harare.